-Supervision strategies are devised by a panel of advisors (i.e., law enforcement, community partners, correctional staff, family members, etc.) in order to assure a continuum of care for the offender during incarceration and upon release.
-This process begins with an initial intake process for the offender in order to assess programming needs, and then follows with the implementation of an individualized plan aimed at preparing the offender for successful re-entry.
+Supervision strategies are devised by a panel of advisors (i.e. law enforcement, community partners, correctional staff, family members) in order to ensure continued care for the offender during our care and upon release.
+The process begins with an initial intake of the offender to assess programming needs and then follows with the implementation of an individualized plan aimed at preparing the offender for successful re-entry.

 COGNITIVE BEHAVIOR THERAPY (CBT)

 CBT addresses emotional, psychological, and cognitive disorders through behavior modifications.
-By aiding offenders in recognizing responses to different environments and situations, CBT impacts decision-making.
-It identifies detrimental patterns of thought and attempts to alter them.
-It is effective in treating substance abuse disorders, mood disorders, personality disorders, eating disorders, and anxiety disorders.
+By aiding offenders in recognizing responses to different environments and situations, CBT directly impacts decision-making and identifies detrimental patterns of thought and attempts to alter them.
+CBT is effective in treating substance abuse disorders, mood disorders, personality disorders, eating disorders, and anxiety disorders.

-Children with offender parents are five to six times more likely to be incarcerated than children without offender parents.
+Children with offender parents are six times more likely to be incarcerated than children without offender parents.
 Family reunification programming focuses on strengthening family support networks.
-Regular visitation (both face-to-face & video conferencing), family counseling, parenting skills, and services provided for the well being of the child/children, are all utilized resources.
+Regular visitation (both face-to-face and video conferencing), family counseling, parenting skills, and services provided for the well being of the child/children, are all utilized.

-Offenders do not always understand the impact of crime on the community, particularly the victims.
-Victim awareness programming enhances offenders' comprehension of the cause and effect nature of their actions, especially as it regards to the experience of being victimized.
-Programming may include any resources that assist the offender in attaining this comprehension, such as panels made up of victims, facilitated group discussion, statistics, audio/visual materials, and more.
+Offenders don't always understand the impact of crimes committed on the community.
+Victim awareness programming allows offenders to comprehend the cause and effect nature of their actions, especially when it comes to the experience of the victim.
+Programming may include resources that assist the offender in their understanding, such as panels made up of victims, facilitated group discussions, statistics, audio/visual materials, and more.

-Work release programs provide a community-based experience for offenders before their release date, and the Workforce Development Program coordinates work release activities with pre-transition educational and vocational training (i.e., GED, technical certification, computer training, etc.) because the synchronization of these processes allows offenders to develop a career path by providing them with marketable skills.
+Work release programs provide a community-based experience for offenders before their release date, and coordinate work release activities with pre-transition educational and vocational training (i.e., GED, technical certification, computer training, etc.).
+The synchronization of these processes allow offenders to develop a career path by providing them with marketable skills.